An essay by Kevin Rashid Johnson on the VDOC. This piece was written in support of the January 14 2023 Virginia Prison Justice Network Rally.

 The Virginia Defender

 Established in 2005 as The Richmond Defender, The Virginia Defender is a free community newspaper, published quarterly for the Virginia Defenders for Freedom, Justice & Equality.
-Print distribution is 16,000 and statewide.
+Print distribution is currently 12,000 and statewide.
 The online publication launched in Summer 2020.

 JACQUELINE LUQMAN ON THE UPCOMING “RAGE AGAINST THE WAR MACHINE” DEMO IN DC

 Jacqueline Luqman provides her analysis of an antiwar demonstration coming up in Washington DC this Sunday.
 Read her piece, “Why The Rage Against The War Machine Rally Is #AntiwarSoWhite,” at Black Agenda Report.

 A prominent Berlin antiwar activist, Heinrich Bücker, gave a speech this June in which he criticized the German government’s support for neo-Nazi organizations in Ukraine.
 As a result, he is now facing charges which carry the possibility of years in prison.

 The Autumn 2022 issue of The Virginia Defender was published on December 14, 2022.

 SUGGESTIONS FROM PRISONERS, FORMERLY INCARCERATED, FAMILY MEMBERS & SUPPORTERS FOR ISSUES TO BE RAISED AT THE 6TH ANNUAL VIRGINIA PRISON JUSTICE RALLY

 Suggestions from prisoners, the formerly incarcerated, their families, and other supporters regarding issues to raise at the 6th annual Virginia Prison Justice Rally.